aurorahttp/aurora/README.md

 Parse raw request message and release raw response message.

+ > !
+The HTTP 2.0 part is under development and not yet supported.

 ## License

 The HTTP Raw Message is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).